Who is NHS Halton Clinical Commissioning Group?

 There are many opportunities for local GPs to get involved in supporting the Clinical Commissioning Group's (CCG) commissioning process and clinical input is invaluable to the decisions we make.

 Tell me more about Halton?

 Halton comprises the twin towns of Widnes and Runcorn and their surrounding villages.

 Situated on the Mersey Estuary, its unique location and excellent road links mean that the historic city of Chester and the Cheshire countryside is easily accessible, as are the larger cities of Liverpool and Manchester.
 The Mersey Gateway road bridge provides excellent road, rail and air links to the North West and beyond.

 One of the defining characteristics of Halton is the Mersey Estuary.
 Designated as a Special Protection Area (SPA), an internationally important wetland site and a Site of Special Scientific Interest (SSSI), the estuary provides a unique waterfront environment.

 Halton also boasts a snow sports centre, ice rink, three canals and acres of open space.
-Halton values its heritage, such as its Grade 1 listed Norman castle and Norton Priory, which sits alongside newer developments, including the Catalyst Science Discovery Centre, the Select Security Stadium home of the Widnes Vikings Rugby League Team, and The Brindley arts centre and theatre.
+Halton values its heritage, such as its Grade 1 listed Norman castle and Norton Priory, which sits alongside newer developments, including the Catalyst Science Discovery Centre, the the DCBL stadium, home to Widnes Vikings, Halton Spartans and Widnes Football Club, and The Brindley arts centre and theatre.